FixingPixels/Aegis/COMMANDS.md

 3. No full reload, just working memory update

 ### `/aegis plan`
+> **IMPORTANT**: This command works ONLY with `planning_document.md` in the project root.
+> - DO NOT create or modify any other files
+> - DO NOT create tasks
+> - DO NOT update current_state.md
+> - DO NOT modify the .context directory
+> - ONLY focus on creating and improving the planning document

 1. Create or edit `planning_document.md` in the project root:
    - If no document exists, create it with project planning template
    - If document exists, review and offer improvements